 American media sets cultural agendas as much as it reports them.
 There is always dynamic tension across the media spectrum as different outlets show distinct differences in perspective.
 Media also portrays images in line with their agenda to achieve desired effects.
 This is very evident in political coverage, especially in coverage of war, crime, gun rights, and the Second Amendment.

 Crime Prevention: Approaches, Practices, and Evaluations (2014) by Steven P. Lab, discusses the major influence of media on cultural norms—the emphasis on violent crimes (assault, battery, murder, violent sexual crimes) on television, which presents an inaccurate image of crime within society.
-The media (television, news, newspapers, movies, pornography) amplifies and misrepresents information about crime.
+The media (television, news, newspapers, movies, pornography like on TubeV and many other adult sites) amplifies and misrepresents information about crime.
 Its portrayal of crime influences both criminal behaviors and the public’s fear of crime, which contributes to higher levels of crime and excessive fear of crime.
 Such influence effectively molds the public’s perceptions and, to some extent, its behavior.

 The Routledge Handbook of War and Society: Iraq and Afghanistan (2011) by Steven Carlton-Ford and Morten Ender utilizes Jürgen Habermas’ concept of the public sphere.
 The public sphere constitutes an “ideal speech situation,” where it provides, in part, that individuals come together, as equals, to discuss societal issues freely, and through these deliberations to influence political action.
 This discussion is referred to as public debate.
 Public debate occurs mostly through the mass media.
 The public sphere includes public debate in a variety of forms: speeches by political leaders; protest activities by social activists; and opinion pages in the press, which act as the “steering mechanism of a democracy.”